 The Zero Waste Shop | Totnes, Devon

-What’s special about the family-run shop in Totnes?
-They are selling bulk, producing zero waste, but they are also UK’s first zero waste shop that is also organic, plant-based, and wholefoods.
+What’s special about this family-run shop in Totnes?
+As well as selling bulk, and producing zero waste, they are also the UK’s first zero-waste shop that is also organic, plant-based, and focused on wholefoods.
 From vegan chocolates to shampoo, you’ll find all the basics in this shop catering for a tightly knit community.